Heideroosjes: 2000–2010

 After years of touring the world including Japan, South Africa, and former Yugoslavia, Heideroosjes started a new phase in their career.
 In 2008 the band did a 100-show counting comedy tour called "Manie Manie".
 In this show the music seemed less important and there was more focus on stories, acting and comedy.
 According to the band "they wanted to try something different.
 Just because the combination of punk and theater is such a contrast."

 In 2009 Heideroosjes celebrated 20 years touring with no line-up changes; the anniversary was marked by a double album and an extensive tour through Europe.

 After a 'sabbatical year' in 2010 the band returned to touring and announced a new album for 2011.
 In September of that year Heideroosjes announced that the new studio album, Cease-Fire, would be their last one.
 "After this album and the tour, we're gonna quit" the band said.
 The main reason for the split, according to the band members, was "We still love to play and being on stage.
 But we are fed up with all the business that comes along with being in a professional band.
 We had a great time and traveled all over the world.
 We lived our dreams.
 And we believe it's better to burn out than to fade away".
 The farewell tour contained shows at the Lowlands Festival and the Sziget Festival in Hungary (2012).
 At the end of September 2012 Heideroosjes waved goodbye with two sold-out shows in Holland (Melkweg-Amsterdam) and two sold-out shows in Belgium (AB-Brussels).

 2019

 In 2019, the Heideroosjes played 5 shows as support for the German band Wizo and scheduled several other concerts and shows on festivals in the Netherlands, Belgium and Germany.

+2025

+In February 2025 bassist Fred Houben was arrested and jailed in a case related to pornographic images of children.
+Subsequently, the band released a statement he was no longer part of the band.